AdobeDocs/campaign-classic.pt-BR/help/installation/using/the-server-configuration-file.md

 ### cache {#cache}

-No **cache** , configure os seguintes parâmetros.
-Essa é a configuração local do cache de arquivos.
+No **cache** configure os seguintes parâmetros.
+Esta é a configuração do cache do arquivo local.

 <table>
  <thead>